adjust/windows_sdk/README.md

 ### 11. Enable event buffering

-If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
+If your app makes heavy use of event tracking, you may want to delay some HTTP requests in order to send them in a single batch per minute.
 You can enable event buffering with your `AdjustConfig` instance:

 ```cs